What Will Replace Flash?

 3 tips to convert Flash to HTML5

-Tip 1: Take inventory of all your Flash Assets
+Tip 1: Take Inventory of Your Flash Assets

-• Ensure on-screen elements are aligned, readable, and functional across all devices and browsers.
+• Align on-screen elements for readability across all devices and browsers.

-• Break long sections (greater than 5 minutes) into micro-learning units for bite-sized mobile learning.
+• Break long sections (over 5 minutes) into bite-sized microlearning units.

 Ready to make the switch?